l145dev/chess-ai/engines/README.md

 ### Architecture

-The model uses a simplified **HalfKP** feature set and a standard NNUE architecture:
+The model uses a standard NNUE architecture with **HalfKP** features:

 1.  **Input**:

     - **HalfKP Features**: The board is represented by the interaction between the friendly King and every other piece on the board.
     - **Feature Indexing**: `KingSquare * 640 + PieceSquare * 10 + PieceType`.
-    - Total features: ~41k sparse inputs.
+    - Total features: ~41k sparse inputs per perspective.

 2.  **Feature Transformer**:

     - **EmbeddingBag**: Efficiently sums the weights of active features.
-    - Projects the sparse input into a dense 256-dimensional vector.
+    - Projects the sparse input into a dense 256-dimensional vector for each perspective ("us" and "them").

 3.  **Network Layers**:
+    - **Input**: Concatenation of the two 256-dim accumulators (512 inputs).
-    - **Hidden Layers**: 256 -> 32 -> 32.
+    - **Hidden Layers**: 512 -> 32 -> 32.
     - **Output**: 1 neuron (Evaluation score).
     - **Activation**: `ClippedReLU` (clamped between 0 and 1).

 ### Features

 - **NNUE Architecture**: Efficiently Updatable Neural Network for fast evaluation.
+- **Dual Accumulators**: Maintains and updates feature accumulators for both White and Black perspectives incrementally.
 - **Incremental Updates**: Calculates feature deltas (added/removed pieces) to update the accumulator instead of recomputing from scratch.
 - **Alpha-Beta Search**: Implements a depth-limited search (currently depth 3) with alpha-beta pruning.
 - **Preprocessed Data**: Uses a compressed sparse row format for efficient data loading during training.